Canning Stock Route Experience. North to South. 24 Nights. Alice Springs to Uluru/Ayers Rock

 • Vehicle Insurance - make sure your insurance company covers your vehicle for off-road driving.
 NRMA/RACQ etc will not recover your vehicle from remote tracks.
 Only Club 4X4 Insurance will cover your vehicle recovery costs in remote situations.
 There is an option with Club 4X4 to get up to $30,000 for remote recoveries.
 (Our vehicle is insured with Club 4X4 but we are NOT sponsored by them).

-• Travel Insurance - as with any holiday, you should get travel insurance in case of unforeseen circumstances (such as remote medical evacuation).
+• Travel Insurance - as with any holiday, you should get travel insurance in case of unforeseen circumstances.

 FUEL CONSUMPTION